Building an Email Service Provider (ESP) Marketing Automation Platform05/20/2018

 - Several months of business planning took place leading up to the approval of this project.

 The chosen technology is in the Microsoft stack.
-That’s where our competency is strongest and since this is a commercial enterprise project we’re not opposed to paying for development tools like Visual Studio 2015, ReSharper, Windows Servers, and Microsoft SQL (Web).
+That’s where our competency is strongest and since this is a commercial enterprise project we’re not opposed to paying for development tools like Visual Studio 2015, ReSharper, Windows Servers, and Microsoft SQL.

 Let me talk about licensing for a moment for all those LAMP stack folks who think that using ASP.NET is for idiots.
 With Nadella at the helm of Microsoft the old status quo is no longer an option.
 Microsoft has embraced 'Open Source'.
 Within 18 months we’ll be able to run our Visual Studio IDE on a Mac and our production servers on LINUX.
 And we just might.
-The battle for this project was never about licensing costs - it was between the Java and .NET platforms.
+There was never a battle over licensing costs and tech stack - it came down to a choice of Java or .NET.
 And C# is miles ahead of Java in terms of syntactic sugar.

-This will be an ASP.NET, C#, MVC, Angular JS project.
+This will be an ASP.NET (with a switch to .NET Core at about year 1), C#, MVC, Angular JS project.

 The brand name Konvey was suggested by Jamie Ippolito in March 2015.